Awards

 Darius Darabi

-Darius Darabi is a kinesiologist who recently graduated from UBC with a major in Kinesiology and a minor in Commerce.
-As a lifelong film fan, Darius is thrilled to join the jury this year and to watch the nominated documentaries.
+Darius Darabi is a kinesiologist who graduated from UBC with a major in Kinesiology and a minor in Commerce.
+As a lifelong film fan, Darius is thrilled to be returning to the jury this year.
 In his spare time, Darius enjoys fishing, playing sports, and learning new things.

 Feature Documentary Award Jurors